The facilities contain laboratories and instruments dedicated to research, development and innovation on electric power components and materials.

 What can we do in the lab?

-SINTEF Energy Research is granted 29 MNOK from The Research Council of Norway as part of "National research infrastructure".
+ElpowerLab is financed by SINTEF Energi and the Research Council The Research Council of Norway as part of the "National research infrastructure" programme.